 Also, some of his pictures were published in The New York Times, National Geographic, Der Spiegel, The British Journal of Photography, Time, BBC, Politico, Boston Review, Die Welt, Le Temps, Black+White Photography, The National, De Volkskrant, DR, Vision Project, Duzy Format, Wysokie Obcasy, Open Democracy, FotoEvidence among many others.

-Additionally, he work as a commercial photographer and a photography tutor in United Kingdom, Ireland and Italy.
+Additionally, he work as a commercial photographer and a photography tutor in United Kingdom, Ireland, Italy and Portugal.

 Honors & Awards